 Analysts, such as those at the Coin Bureau, emphasize that previous interest rate increases in Japan have always associated with sharp fall in bitcoin prices.
 Here are the key examples:

-These data are derived from the analysis of bitcoin graphs relative to the US dollar (BTC/USD), where there are clear correlations between BOJ decisions and price movements.
-For example, in January 2025, after an increase, bitcoin lost over $200 billion of market capitalization in a few days.
+These data come from the analysis of bitcoin graphs relative to the US dollar (BTC/USD), where there are clear correlations between BOJ decisions and price movements.
+For example, in January 2025, after a raise, bitcoin lost over $200 billion of market capitalization in a few days.
 Why is this happening?

 Japan is the largest foreign debt holder in the United States.
-As BOJ raises its feet, capital returns to Japan, which reduces dollar liquidity in global markets.
-Investors who borrowed cheap yen must pay off loans, leading to a sale of risk assets such as Crypto.
-As @coinbureau noted on X: "When the feet in Japan grow, money comes home, liquidity in dollars dries up and assets like BTC are sold".
+When BOJ raises its feet, capital returns to Japan, which reduces dollar liquidity in global markets.
+Investors who borrow cheap yen have to repay loans, leading to a sale of risk assets such as cryptocurrency.
+As @coinbureau noted on X: "When the feet in Japan rise, money returns home, liquidity in dollars dries and assets like BTC are sold".

 Similar warnings come from @Coinvo, who quotes economic experts: "Experts believe that the upcoming foot raise in Japan will bring Bitcoin to $63,000".
 This is a level that could mean a further correction of current quotations (about $85,000 at 15 December 2025).